Participants may enroll under one of the following three categories

 The certificate of attendance is available to persons who fit any of the following categories:

-- Persons interested in the program but do not have a law degree
+- Persons interested in the program who have a first degree other than law

 - Persons who are law students in the United States but are not interested in taking courses for credit